-Sickness benefit (employer liability): 100% of the employee's earnings is paid during the first year of employment for a period of eight days to three months depending on the collective agreements or the type of employment; 50% of employee's earnings for up to an additional month is paid from the second year of employment thereafter.

-Maternity benefit (social insurance): 100% of the insured mother's last earnings is paid for six weeks before and eight weeks after the expected childbirth; may be extended for up to three weeks if there are complications arising from childbirth.
+Sickness benefit (employer liability): 100% of the employee's earnings is paid for eight days to three months (depending on the collective agreement or the type of employment) during the first year of employment; may be extended for an additional month at 50% of the employee's earnings during the second and subsequent years of employment.
+Maternity benefit (social insurance): 100% of the insured mother's last earnings is paid for six weeks before and eight weeks after the expected date of childbirth; may be extended for up to three weeks if there are complications arising from childbirth.

-Birth leave (social insurance): 100% of the father's last daily earnings is paid for any three days in the first 15 days after childbirth.
+Paternity benefits (social insurance): 100% of the insured father's last daily earnings is paid for any three days in the first 15 days after childbirth.